MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbbusif/nc-usbbusif-pusb_busiffn_query_controller_type.md

 Pointer to a UCHAR variable that receives the PCI revision number for the USB host controller.

-#### - PciProgIf [out]
+#### - PciSubClass [out]

-Pointer to a UCHAR variable that receives the PCI programming interface  for the USB host controller.
+Pointer to a UCHAR variable that receives the PCI subclass  for the USB host controller.

+#### - PciVendorId [out]

+Pointer to a USHORT variable that  receives the PCI vendor ID for the USB host controller.

 ## -returns